 Who are Men That Try Too Hard?

 Men who try too hard are often ashamed of their accomplishments because, deep down, they think they are actually not doing enough.
 This is often supported by family and extended family members.
-For the last couple of decades, many of us have been concerned that our efforts to support and strengthen girls and women may have consequences on men and boys.
+For the last couple of decades, many of us have been concerned that our efforts to support and strengthen girls and women may have consequences for men and boys.
 This does not mean that we made a mistake; we are just seeing evidence of the effects on men and boys.

 TV Shows Absent of Men That Try Too Hard